Quantitative Research Consultancy in terms of:

 - Which name of taste to the greatest extent encourages the purchase?

-The study result is a ranking of names tested.
+The study result is a ranking of the tested names.

 ‘TURF Analysis’ is an analytical technique used to determine the optimal size and composition of the product line (in this case the number of products and their tastes).

-‘TURF Analysis’ is used to compose the optimal line – such as in its composition as many respondents as possible will find at least one product for themselves.
+‘TURF Analysis’ is used to compose the optimal line – such that in its composition as many respondents as possible will find at least one product for themselves.

 This study usually tests a few, sometimes more than a dozen products tested in-hall or in-home for a sample of at least 300 respondents.